medvir/VirMet/README.md

 ### Installation
 VirMet relies on a number of third-party tools used to access databases, trim, convert, filter and map reads.
-One can refer to the files [`.travis.yml`](./.travis.yml) and [`install-dependencies.sh`](./install-dependencies.sh) for details or further down in this README.
 The dependencies are:

 - bwa
 - samtools 1.3